arrenree/KDB/README.md

 / returns values of key a as a dictionary
 ```

-Retrieve values from multiple keys as a dictionary
+Retrieve multiple values from SINGLE KEY table as a DICTIONARY

 ```q
 / slightly different syntax